 The victims were ‘young offenders’ — juvenile delinquents, punks — [thieves, break-in artists, bullies] — who, after being dealt with by the courts were about to be punished further by tax-payer funded counselors whose job it was to help rehabilitate them.

-The troubled kids were easy prey for any out-of-control predator.Court records indicate that the victims of Kart Toft number 200, but the actual figure may be much higher.
+The troubled kids were easy prey for a predator, especially one who was out of control.Court records indicate that the victims of Kart Toft number 200, but the actual figure may be much higher.
 No matter.
 The number of damaged lives is way, way, way over the top.

 It was a human tragedy on a scale that’s impossible to fathom.
 I have no idea how one accurately measures stuff like that.